-After my son died, something changed.
-It seemed that I had become invisible.
-If someone asked a question pertaining to a service I offered, someone else would respond.
+After my son Mike died, something changed.
+It seemed to me that I had become invisible.
+I felt raw, abandoned, and vulnerable.
+If someone asked a question pertaining to a service I offered, it seemed that someone else would respond.
 Not always the same person, but it was as if I wasn’t there at all.

 This happened a few times and I really didn’t know what was happening.
-I spent only a very short time feeling hurt, that emotion very quickly morphed into anger.
-I got up a pretty good steam of irritation and asked someone in the group who was also a longtime friend if we could talk.
+I only knew that I was confused and hurt.
+I spent only a very short time feeling hurt, and that emotion very quickly morphed into anger.
+In fact, I built up a pretty good steam of irritation and finally asked someone in the group who was also a longtime friend if we could talk.

 When I explained what I was feeling she understood as she was entirely aware of the situation.
-It turns out she was much more aware than I.
+It turns out she was much more aware than I was.

 As she gently shared these experiences with me, reminding me of specific conversations, I had to acknowledge that she was entirely correct.
 By deflecting or avoiding I was not in any way softening or healing my own pain.
 In fact, I was actually adding to my own suffering and hurting others at the same time.
 This was of course, unacceptable.

-For me, trusting others to be supportive and loving and accepting that true caring was much more difficult that offering compassion and support to others.
+For me, trusting others to be supportive and loving and accepting that true caring was much more difficult than offering compassion and support to others.

 It’s perfectly alright to be discerning about selecting what you are ready to share and with whom.
 Monitor those healthy boundaries and trust your intuition.
 It’s not healthy to share with everyone, but it’s also not helpful or healthy to hold everything inside.
 Pain needs to be expressed in safe, healthy ways in order to subside.

-By the way, I am deeply grateful to my gentle friend.
+By the way, I am and always will be, deeply grateful to my gentle friend.
 She was entirely right and knowing this allowed me to make some changes.
 No, I didn’t begin to pour my heart out to everyone, but I realized I was not without power in these situations.
 Deciding how I would respond helped me tremendously and I was able to rebuild relationships.